 Burger King is not the only brand revamping its visual identity.
 American automotive company General Motors announced a new logo in more than 50 years that highlights its commitment to electric vehicles.
 Recently, Kia revealed a new logo and slogan that signifies their new brand purpose.

 In the same way, the visuals that helped you build your company might not be relevant today.
 Either your audience is changing, or you are expanding your business, it’s a fair thing to give a second thought to your existing visual identity.
+So at this point, you can use a logo maker that will give you a modern logo that reflects your brand!

 However, it is important to note that not every brand needs to change its design just for the sake of change.
 Rebranding is a complex process that involves major changes, right from website and logo design to packaging materials.
 Following are the 3 signs that indicate that your brand needs to change its visual identity as soon as possible.